 DoITT's commitment to equity and transparency

 The benefits of 5G will not be limited by zip code.
-The proposed equipment may be installed on street poles in every neighborhood of the City.
+The approved equipment may be installed on street poles in every neighborhood of the City.
 Franchisees identify poles that meet their individual wireless coverage and capacity needs and select them during periodic pole reservation periods initiated by DoITT.

 DoITT is committed to ensuring that 5G will be equitably deployed throughout the City by allocating a set number of poles to be reserved in each of three geographic zones, which cover the entire City.
 This method of pole allocation is designed to ensure that more poles are made available in areas of the city outside of the Manhattan core.

 DoITT will continue to periodically update a dataset of poles approved for the potential installation of small cells on the City's Open Data portal.
-You can search by borough, street name and intersection as well community district, council district or zipcode.
+You can search by borough, street name and intersection as well community district, council district or zip code.

 Health and safety

 Pursuant to their franchise agreements, Mobile Telecommunications franchisees are required to comply with all Federal Communications Commission ("FCC") guidelines related to radio frequency ("RF") emissions, and DoITT is committed to holding each franchisee to this standard.